 I love walking the craft stores for inspiration and for their on-sale bins!
 I found both of these cute holiday fabrics (the gray background with the tree and the orange leaves) in the dollar bin at A.C.Moore.
 Definitely check the ends of aisles and their holiday sections for sales and inspiration.

-To the make the nativity scene, first, separate your embroidery hoop circles.
+To make the nativity scene, first separate your embroidery hoop circles.
 Place your fabric down on the smaller circle, place the larger circle on top, and tighten.

 Pull the fabric from the back to make it tight – and adjust the screw again if you need to.